 Using a moisturizer before applying can minimize any drying effects of the treatment.
 Just make sure to use one that's more like a cream than a thin lotion.
 The thicker texture will seal the treatment more effectively without diluting it.

 Once all of the components are in place, you may apply makeup.
-Unfortunately, it can be easy to neglect the most delicate facial skin there is – the lips.
+Unfortunately, neglecting the most delicate facial skin can be easy – the lips.
 Our SPF 15 Lip Balm is the perfect way to finish off your morning beauty routine.
-It makes sure that your lips are protected from the sun's harmful UV rays.
+It ensures your lips are protected from the sun's harmful UV rays.

 So many anti-aging products, so little time!
-What to apply, when to use it, and what order – these questions and more, finally answered!
 Just remember that more isn't always better.
-Simplified your skin care routines consist of three products or less.
+Simplified skincare routines consist of three products or less.
 More products are often just more confusing and more irritating.

 Keep it simple.
 Rotate your skincare routine as needed with your lifestyle and season changes.